 d.
-Reviewing Official.
+Rating Official.

-- (1) Completes mandatory OLC Non-SES Performance Management Course in accordance with this Order; - (2) Holds Rating Officials accountable for managing the performance program (e.g., issue performance plans, conduct progress reviews, complete performance appraisal, etc.) for their subordinates in accordance with this Order; - (3) Reviews and approves performance plans prior to their issuance to the employee to verify that individual critical elements are realistic and relevant to achieving the Department's mission and goals; - (4) Reviews and approves performance appraisals, (i.e., ratings of record) prior to their issuance to the employee to ensure consistency and equity in performance ratings and performance awards; and - (5) Reviews and approves cash and time-off award nomination packages for compliance with this Order as applicable. - e.
-Rating Official. - (1) Completes mandatory OLC Non-SES Performance Management Course in accordance with this Order; - (2) Develops performance plans jointly with employees; includes resultsfocused performance requirements that are aligned with organizational goals and objectives.
+- (1) Completes the Department's mandatory Employee Performance Management Course in accordance with this Order; - (2) Develops performance plans jointly with employees; includes resultsfocused performance requirements that are aligned with organizational goals and objectives.
 The Rating Official will provide the employee the opportunity to participate; however, the Rating Official has the final decision on the critical elements, subject only to the plan's approval by the Reviewing Official; - (3) Implements performance plans within 30 days, but no later the 45 days from the beginning of the appraisal period; - (4) Discusses performance outcomes and expectations with the employee throughout the appraisal period; - (5) Conducts and documents progress reviews.
 The review must include a discussion with the employee; - (6) Prepares performance ratings after the end of the appraisal period by objectively evaluating each critical element and assigning the appropriate rating level; - (7) When departing during the last 90 days of the appraisal period, the Rating Official must complete performance rating for each eligible employee that will serve as the rating of record for the appraisal period for all subordinates who have been covered by performance plans for at least 90 days.
-Exception: When the Rating Official does not have sufficient time (e.g., short-notice reassignment) to complete a rating of record for each eligible employee, he/she must provide information on each employee's performance to assist the new Rating and/or the Reviewing Officials in completing the ratings of record for the appraisal period;
+Exception: When the Rating Official is not available or does not have sufficient time (e.g., short-notice reassignment) to complete a rating of record for each eligible employee, he/she must provide information on each employee's performance to assist the new Rating and/or the Reviewing Officials in completing the ratings of record for the appraisal period;

-- (8) Provides performance counseling to assist employees in improving performance to an acceptable level; - (9) Consults with the Servicing Human Resources Advisory Office prior to developing a Performance Improvement Plan (PIP) when an employee's performance drops to the FME level on at least one critical element.
-Evaluates performance at the completion of the PIP and takes appropriate action based on the results of the assistance; and - (10) Reviews and approves cash and time-off award nomination packages for compliance with this Order as applicable. - f.
-Servicing Human Resources Advisory Office. - (1) Performs all phases of technical and operational support, including providing day-to-day advice, training, and guidance to employees and supervisors on the policies and procedures of the performance management and recognition program and ePerformance; - (2) Ensures that performance appraisal documents are maintained in accordance with the personnel records requirements in 5 CFR 293 and 297; - (3) Ensures that completed performance ratings are in compliance with requirements to include assignments of summary ratings; and - (4) Ensures that performance and incentive awards meet program requirements prior to processing. - g.
-Employee. - (1) Completes mandatory OLC Non-SES Performance Management Course in accordance with this Order; - (2) Familiarizes themselves with the requirements of this Order to become knowledgeable of the performance management and recognition program; - (3) Familiarizes themselves with strategic and/or organizational goals as it relates to his/her position;
+- (8) Provides performance counseling to assist employees in improving performance to an acceptable level; - (9) Consults with the SHRO or SSC prior to developing a Performance Demonstration Plan (PIP) when an employee's performance drops to the FME level on at least one critical element.
+Evaluates performance at the completion of the PIP and takes appropriate action based on the results of the assistance; and - (10) Reviews and approves cash and time-off award nomination packages for compliance with this Order as applicable. - e.
+Servicing Human Resources Office or Shared Service Center. - (1) Performs all phases of technical and operational support, including providing day-to-day advice, training, and guidance to employees and supervisors on the policies and procedures of the performance management and recognition program and ePerformance; - (2) Ensures that performance appraisal documents are maintained in accordance with the personnel records requirements in 5 CFR 293 and 297; - (3) Ensures that completed performance ratings are in compliance with requirements to include assignments of summary ratings; and - (4) Ensures that performance and incentive awards meet program requirements prior to processing.

+f.
+Employee.

+- (1) Completes the Department's mandatory Employee Performance Management Course in accordance with this Order; - (2) Familiarizes himself or herself with the requirements of this Order to become knowledgeable of the performance management and recognition program;

+(3) Familiarizes himself or herself with strategic and/or organizational goals as it relates to his/her position;